rv1971/alcamo-exception/README.md

 injected object that implements `MessageFactoryInterface`) to generate a message.
 The underlying normalized message can be taken from a class constant.

+## Class `ErrorHandler`

+Implements the RAAI pattern to establish an error handler function as long as the `ErrorHandler` object exists.
+The provided error handler function throws an `ErrorException` and can be overridden in derived classes.

+## Class `Dumper`

+Provides a method `dump()` to dump the details of a `Throwable` as multiline text.
+The pieces of output are created by individual methods so that it can easily be customized in derived classes.